manishps/patroni-experiments/docs/setup.md

 ```

 Once installation and setup complete, you can access however you'd like.
 (I personally use remote connection through VS Code.)

+### Ignored Files

+At this point, you'll likely want to set up `git` on the machine and clone this repo.
+This is left to the reader.

+One important thing to note, however, is that certain configuration files are hidden from git source but expected to be present.

+- First, create a copy of `.THIS_NAME.example` and rename the file `.THIS_NAME` in the root directory.
+Each VM should have a unique name in this file, just a simple string should do.
+- Then, create a copy of the entire `.config.example` folder. **NOTE:** For _each_ VM, you should list both the host (IP) and unique name you gave it in `.THIS_NAME`.
+This is how machines will create configuration files that boot patroni, so it's important this is done correctly.

 ## Installing Tools